segmentio/segment-docs/src/connections/storage/warehouses/warehouse-syncs.md

 ## Warehouse Selective Sync

 Warehouse Selective Sync allows you to manage the data that you send to your warehouses.
-You can use this feature to stop syncing specific events (also known as collections) or properties that aren’t relevant, and could be slowing down your warehouse syncs.
+You can use this feature to stop syncing specific events (also known as collections) or properties that aren’t relevant, and may slow down your warehouse syncs.

 > info ""
 > This feature is only available to Business Tier customers. <br><br>You must be a Workspace Owner to change Selective Sync settings.

 With Selective Sync, you can customize which collections and properties from a source are sent to each warehouse.
-This helps you manage what data is sent to each individual warehouse, allowing you to sync different sets of data from the same source to different warehouses.
+This helps you control the data that is sent to each warehouse, allowing you to sync different sets of data from the same source to different warehouses.

 > note ""
 > **NOTE:** This feature only affects [warehouses](/docs/connections/storage/warehouses/), and doesn't prevent data from going to any other [destinations](/docs/connections/destinations/).

-Once a source, collection, or property is disabled, Segment no longer syncs data from that source.
+When you disable a source, collection or property, Segment no longer syncs data from that source.
 Segment won't delete any historical data from your warehouse.
-When a source is re-enabled, Segment syncs all events since the last sync.
-This does not apply when a collection or property is re-enabled.
-Only new data generated after re-enabling a collection or property syncs to your warehouse.
+When you re-enable a source, Segment syncs all events since the last sync.
+This doesn't apply when a collection or property is re-enabled.
+Only new data generated after re-enabling a collection or property will sync to your warehouse.

 > warning ""
 > For each warehouse only the first 5,000 collections per source and 5,000 properties per collection are visible in the Selective Sync user interface.
 [Learn more about the limits](#selective-sync-user-interface-limits).